 Basier Circle and

-Gilroy, you can add them to type.css.
+Gilroy, you can add them to fonts folder.
+If you don't have the fonts, you need to remove lines 25 - 81 of type.css.
 After that, the

 dev npm scripts run without any errors.

-git clone https://github.com/LiskHQ/lisk-desktop.git cd lisk-desktop npm install npm run dev
+git clone https://github.com/LiskHQ/lisk-desktop.git cd lisk-desktop nvm install lts/erbium npm ci npm run dev

 For ease of development, you can set the following query string to see network options in login page: